syncfusion-content/asp.netwebforms-docs/aspnet/XlsIO/Working-with-Formulas.md

 excelEngine.Dispose()

+{% endhighlight %}

 ![](Working-with-Formulas_images/Working-with-Formulas_img2.png)
-{:.image }

-Writing a Formula across Worksheets
+##Writing a Formula across Worksheets

 * Sheet1 and Sheet2 are the default names of the worksheets.
 * In addition to being able to access values in the same worksheet, you can also access values across worksheets.
 Assume that B is present on the second worksheet, then use the following code for calculation.

-[C#]
+{% highlight C# %}